AdesisNetlife/authrc/README.md

 ##### Host value

-The `host` value must be a `string` containing any type of value, but usually you should define a full or partial URI schema
+The `host` value must be a `string`.
+The `string` can contain any type of value, but usually you should define a full or partial URI-like format

-Aditionally, a [regular expression][6] is supported like the `host` value.
+Aditionally, a valid [regular expression][6] is supported like the `host` value.

+##### Host definition like regular expression

-To use it, you need to wrap the `host` value with `/` character.
+To define a host like regular expression, you need to wrap the `host` value with `/` characters.

+The hosts matching must be case-insentive.

+`regulars expressions` support was added in order to avoid redundancy in your `.authrc` and for support more complex `host` definitions for particular cases.

+You should take care about how do you define a host-like `regular expression`.
+It is recommended you define a more explicit regex as you can in order to prevent abiguity during the host matching process, for example avoiding the wilcard helper operator `(*.)`

+##### Host naming examples

-Here are some examples about possible `hosts` values
+Here are some valid examples about `hosts` values

 ```
 http://my.server.org